thehaohcm/DevOpsLabs/Java/readme.md

 13. Localization
   - java.time.LocalDateTime.of(int YEAR, int MONTH, int DATE, int HOUR, int MINUTE); // 5 values of type int.
 We can replace int value of MONTH by a constant in java.time.Month.[JANUARY-DECEMBER], month can not be used with String literally
+  - java.time.LocalTime.of(int hour, int minute): return LocalTime (static method)
+  - java.time.LocalTime until() method: return long
   - java.time.ZoneDateTime.of(LocalDateTime,ZoneId.of(COUNTRY_STRING));
   - java.time.Period(java.time.LocalDate, java.time.LocalDate): calculate and print a period time between 2 LocalDate with format "P-[number]D(Days)" (used to get period days)
   - java.time.Duration(java.time.LocalDateTime): calculate and print a duration time between 2 LocalDateTime with format "P-T[number]H(hours)[number]M(minutes) (used to get duration time - hours and minutes)
   - java.time.temporal.ChronoUnit
+    + ChronoUnit is an enum that implements TemporalUnit interface, which provides the standard units used in the Java Date Time API
+    + If we want to custom owner unit, we can implement this interface
+    + Some values in ChronoUnit enum: NANO, MICRO, MILIS, SECONDS, MINUTES, HOURS, HALF-DAYS, DAYS, WEEKS, MONTHS, YEARS, DECADES, CENTURIES, MILLENNIA, ERAS, FOREVER
   - java.util.Locale: Provide country and language specific formatting for Dates.
 Provide country specific formatting for Currencies.

 14. Notice: